-- (b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (ii) for awards granted in prior years that vest in the applicable year, the amount equal to the change in fair value as of the vesting date (from the end of the prior fiscal year). - (c) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change in fair value as of the end of the applicable year (from the end of the prior fiscal year) of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year. - (4) Our non-PEO named executive officers included Mahmud Haq and Bill Korn for 2021 and 2022, and A. Hadi Chaudhry for the period January 1, 2021 through March 29, 2021.
+Non-PEO NEOs Year SCT Total Ded Average Equity Deductions from SCT Total (a) Average CAP of Equity Vesting During FY (b) Average CAP of Unvested Equity at FYE (c) Average Compensation Actually Paid 2023 \$ 659,815 \$ (299,955) \$ 4,210 \$ 39,180 \$ 403,250 2022 639,958 (349,425) (62,835) 248,345 476,043 2021 557,620 (343,950) 41,553 306,438 561,662 b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (ii) for awards granted in prior years that vest in the applicable year, the amount equal to the change in fair value as of the vesting date (from the end of the prior fiscal year).

+c) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change in fair value as of the end of the applicable year (from the end of the prior fiscal year) of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year.

+- (4) Our non-PEO named executive officers included Mahmud Haq for 2021, 2022 and 2023, Bill Korn for 2021, 2022 and through October 6, 2023 and A. Hadi Chaudhry for the period January 1, 2021 through March 29, 2021.
 The dollar amounts reported in this column represent the average of the amounts reported for the Company's NEOs as a group in the "Total" column of the Summary Compensation Table in each applicable year.
-See note (3) above.

-- (5) The dollar amounts reported in this column represent the average amount of CAP to the NEOs as a group, as computed in accordance with the Pay Versus Performance Rules.
-They do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group during the applicable year. - (6) Cumulative total shareholder return ("TSR") is calculated by dividing the difference between the Company's share price at the end and the beginning of the measurement period.
-There were no dividends for the common stock. - (7) The dollar amounts reported represent the amount of net income reflected in the Company's audited consolidated financial statements for the applicable year.
-While the Company does not use net income as a performance measure in its executive compensation program, the measure of net income is correlated with the measure adjusted EBITDA which the Company does use when setting goals in the Company's incentive compensation program.
+See note (3) above. - (5) The dollar amounts reported in this column represent the average amount of CAP to the NEOs as a group, as computed in accordance with the Pay Versus Performance Rules.
+They do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group during the applicable year. - (6) Cumulative total shareholder return ("TSR") is calculated by dividing the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.
+There were no dividends for the common stock. - (7) The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited consolidated financial statements for the applicable year.
+While the Company does not use net income (loss) as a performance measure in its executive compensation program, the measure of net income (loss) is correlated with the measure of adjusted EBITDA (a non-GAAP measure) which the Company does use when setting goals for the Company's incentive compensation program.